b3rg01/MyBlog/_posts/2024-07-16-Reverse-Engineering-WannaCry-Initial-Stage.md

 <div style="margin-top: 20px;"></div>

->  Since I covered most of the initial program of the WannaCry program, in this section I just wanted to see how the newly created executable would be run.
+> ℹ️ Since I covered most of the initial program of the WannaCry program, in this section I just wanted to see how the newly created executable would be run.
 I used the famous debugger x32dbg

  <img src="https://b3rg01.github.io/MyBlog/docs/assets/Pasted image 20240714215122.png" style="margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto;box-shadow: 10px;border: 2px solid transparent; border-radius: 8px;" >